TL;DR ๐

 }

-This implementation just delays for a couple of seconds and then returns a pre-canned value, but one could imagine that it could be a Retrofit implementation or any other HTTP library.
+implementation or any other HTTP library.
 Since this is a singleton, unfortunately we cannot control its creation or any of its behavior in order to pass the appropriate stub.
-Even though we do not have any tests ready to catch any errors in our thought process, we must do some minor refactoring sessions in order to bring ourselves in a position to add our first test.
-In our toy example, converting the singleton to an interface(by using the Extract Interface technique) and an ordinary class is relative straightforward, because it does not have any dependencies that need instantiation and injection - the class acts something like a demo to the stakeholders of the app.
+Even though we do not have any tests ready to catch any errors in our thought process, we must do some minor refactoring sessions in order to bring ourselves in a

-Sidenote on Kotlin ๐Ÿ”—
+Sidenote on Kotlin ๐

 private val recipesDataSource = NetworkRecipesDataSource

-What do you think is the inferred type from the code above, after letting the NetworkRecipesDataSource implement the RecipesDataSource interface?
-It is NetworkRecipesDataSource regardless of the interface!
+regardless of the interface!
 Maybe this is why we sometimes should prefer declaring the type of a variable in Kotlin instead of letting the compiler infer it for us.
 It adds clarity and intention that we want to use a more generic type(so we can change implementation details on demand).

-Enter Dependency Injection ๐Ÿ”—
+Enter Dependency Injection ๐

 We are at a point where we can change the singleton to a simple class.
 In this example it is too easy to do, unfortunately most of the times the singletons that we encounter have dependencies that are created inside them and many times it proves quite difficult to find the appropriate way to create these dependencies and inject them on a new public constructor of the singleton.